Gamefreak130/CommonUtils/README.md

 * Support for C# 7 value tuples when compiling against .NET Framework 2.0, adapted from [igor-tkachev](https://github.com/igor-tkachev/Portable.System.ValueTuple)

+* Support for C# 8 indices and ranges when compiling against .NET Framework 2.0, adapted from [Stuart Lang](https://github.com/slang25/csharp-ranges-compat/)

 * Modified versions of the core script assemblies which expose all classes and their members.
 The game's MONO intepreter has no concept of protection levels, so mods compiled against these so-called "unprotected" assemblies will still run without issue.